ManojSankolSR/Apps/Firebase_Auth_Notes_App/README.md

 Create and Edit Notes: Add new notes and edit existing ones effortlessly.

-Rich Text Support: Format your notes with a variety of text styles and formatting options.

-Offline Access: Access and edit your notes even when you're offline.
-Changes will be synced once you're back online.

 Responsive Design: The app provides a consistent user experience across different screen sizes.

 ## Installation